special equipment

 -

-Bring the water to a boil in a large stock pot and set over high heat.
+Add water to a large stock pot and set over high heat to bring to a boil.
 Add the sugar and reduce to a low boil.

 2L water, 200g sugar -